highfivve/moli-ad-tag/modules/ad-reload/README.md

 ## Integration

-In your `index.ts` import confiant and register the module.
+In your `index.ts`, import AdReload and register the module.

 ```js
 import AdReload from '@highfivve/modules/ad-reload';